What is bossam?

 Pork belly (samgyupsal, 삼겹살) and Boston butt (moksal, 목살) are the most commonly used cuts for this dish.
-Some people also use picnic shoulder (apdarisal, 앞다리살).
+Picnic shoulder (apdarisal, 앞다리살) is another option.
+You can also use a combination of these.
+If you’re using a big roast size, cut it into smaller pieces.

-You will hardly taste doenjang or coffee from the boiled meat.
+You will hardly taste doenjang, coffee or beer from the boiled meat.
 They simply enhance the natural flavor of the pork.
 The result is rich, but subtly flavored, deliciously moist meat!

 For the wraps